caseyhadden/caseyhadden.github.io/source/eternal/index.markdown

 2. Draft and sealed are different formats and card values will sometimes be different between the two.
 I think the draft tier list gets you 'in the ballpark' with human intelligence required from there.
-3. Context is vital.
-Cards might have a reasonable rating, but be dependent on your deck.
-For example, being able to pump a Silverwing Familiar past its starting 1/1 stats or having additional yetis for a Slushdumper are highly important to the card's overall value.
+3. Context matters.
+Cards can have a good rating, but be dependent on your deck - renown units want pump spells and weapons, Slushdumper wants additional yetis, etc. These criteria are often important to a card's overall value.
 In draft, you can adjust your valuation criteria for these types of synergies.
 However, in sealed you only have whatever is in your packs.
 Keep these type of contextual situations in mind when building your deck.
 4. Sealed adds an extra dimension with new packs each week.
 For the best result, it is likely a good option to completely re-evaluate your pool from scratch each week vs. assuming you should just build onto what you had before.

+<a id="tool"></a>Threshold:
 <select id="threshold">
-  <option value="4.5">4.5 - bomb, dominates game if unanswered</option>
+  <option value="4.5">&gt;= 4.5 - bomb, dominates game if unanswered</option>
-  <option value="4.0">4.0 - high impact card generating value or tempo</option>
+  <option value="4.0">&gt;= 4.0 - high impact card generating value or tempo</option>
-  <option value="3.5">3.5 - premium card, pulls you into a color</option>
+  <option value="3.5">&gt;= 3.5 - premium card, pulls you into a color</option>
-  <option value="3.0" selected="true">3.0 - good playable, almost always makes cut</option>
+  <option value="3.0" selected="true">&gt;= 3.0 - good playable, almost always makes cut</option>
-  <option value="2.5">2.5 - solid playable, rarely cut</option>
+  <option value="2.5">&gt;= 2.5 - solid playable, rarely cut</option>
-  <option value="2.0">2.0 - good filler, sometimes gets cut</option>
+  <option value="2.0">&gt;= 2.0 - good filler, sometimes gets cut</option>
-  <option value="1.5">1.5 - filler, gets cut half the time</option>
+  <option value="1.5">&gt;= 1.5 - filler, gets cut half the time</option>
-  <option value="1.0">1.0 - bad filler, gets cut most of the time</option>
+  <option value="1.0">&gt;= 1.0 - bad filler, gets cut most of the time</option>
-  <option value="0.5">0.5 - very low-end playables, sideboard material</option>
+  <option value="0.5">&gt;= 0.5 - very low-end playables, sideboard material</option>
-  <option value="0.0">0.0 - unplayable</option>
+  <option value="0.0">&gt;= 0.0 - unplayable</option>
 </select>
 <input type="button" value="Sort" onclick="sort()"></input>

+<strong>NOTE: This page currently uses Sunyveil's tier list for Defiance
+because it is the one available.
+For the purpose of consistency with the earlier lists used, this will be updated to the TDC tier list when and if it is made available.

+Based on some discussion in the discord channel, it looks like the TDC tier list will be available sometime between now and the first few days of 2019.</strong>

 <textarea cols="60" rows="20" id="pool"></textarea>